Singular Hodge theory for combinatorial geometries: Guide to the proof

-\begin{remark} The map $q\colon Y \to Y'$ resembles a map which naturally appears in the inductive computation of intersection cohomology of Schubert varieties, and which motivates a key step of the proof of Elias--Williamson.
-Given a Schubert variety $X_{ys}$ with $ys > y$ and $s$ a simple reflection, there is a map from a $\mathbb{P}^1$-bundle over the smaller Schubert variety $X_y$ to $X_{ys}$.
-Like the map $q$, it is compatible with the stratification by cells, and the fibers are either points or rational curves, so the pushforward of the IC sheaf is a perverse sum of IC sheaves.
-However, the roles of the source and target in the two situations are different.
+Despite these similarities, the roles of the source and target in the two situations are different.
 In our case, the base $Y'$ is a simpler variety which we can assume inductively that we already understand.
-In contrast, the Schubert variety map uses inductive knowledge about $X_y$ to deduce results about the base $X_{ys}$. \end{remark}
+In contrast, the classical Schubert variety map uses inductive knowledge about $X_y$ to deduce results about the base $X_{ys}$. \end{remark}

-\subsection{Deletion induction for \boldmath{$\uIH(\M)$}}
+\subsection{Deletion induction for $\uIH(\M)$}

 In Section \ref{sec:underlined deletion induction}, we use a similar argument to deduce hard Lefschetz and the Hodge--Riemann relations for $\uIH(\M)$ from the same statements for matroids on smaller ground sets.
 There is one significant difficulty, however.
-We would like to decompose $\uIH(\M)$ as a direct sum of terms of the form
+We would like to decompose $\uIH(\M)$ as a direct sum of terms of the form but these are not modules over the same ring.
+The operators $\ub_\M$ and $\ub_{\M\setminus i}$ which act on these spaces are the images of $-x_\varnothing$ in $\CH(\M)$ and $\CH(\M\setminus i)$, respectively.
+However, the natural map $\CH(\M\setminus i) \to \CH(\M)$ sends $x_\varnothing$ to $x_\varnothing + x_{\{i\}}$, so $\ub_{\M\setminus i}$ is sent to $\ub_{\M} - x_{\{i\}}$.
+But $x_{\{i\}}$ does not act on $\uIH(\M)$, so we must consider the larger space $\uIH_i(\M)$ (Definition \ref{def:uIHi}).
+It is this space that we decompose into a sum of terms of the form \eqref{eqn:underlined deletion summand} (Corollary~\ref{uIH_i in terms of uIH_1}).